explorerhq/sql-explorer/README.rst

 ========

 - **Security**
     - Let's not kid ourselves - this tool is all about giving people access to running SQL in production.
 So if that makes you nervous (and it should) - you've been warned.
 Explorer makes an effort to not allow terrible things to happen, but be careful!
-Note there is a setting in the tip (master) to use a different SQL connection than the default django connection.
-It's recommended you use a read-only database role.
+It's recommended you use the EXPLORER_CONNECTION_NAME setting to connect SQL Explorer to a read-only database role.
     - Explorer supports two different permission checks for users of the tool.
 Users passing the EXPLORER_PERMISSION_CHANGE test can create, edit, delete, and execute queries.
 Users who do not pass this test but pass the EXPLORER_PERMISSION_VIEW test can only execute queries.
 Other users cannot access any part of Explorer.
 Both permission groups are set to is_staff by default and can be overridden in your settings file.
     - Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, alter, update etc).
 This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
 - **Easy to get started**